 Fruit trees are cheap in the long run, easy to care for, and after a bit of patience, fun to harvest.
-Ours are grown here in the UK on the best soils for each group, so that they develop strong root systems that will establish rapidly.
+Ours are grown on the best soils for each group, so that they develop strong root systems that will establish rapidly.
 We select virus-free rootstocks and budwood from our stock plants for our experienced crew to graft together, and later we pick out the best plants to deliver to you.

 To add colourful interest to a new fruit orchard while you wait for it to become productive, a cheerful range of garden bulbs between your trees is a sure bet.